supechicken/crdyboot/README.md

 Goals:

+* Well documented and as simple as possible.
 * Ensure that when secure boot is enabled, dm-verity is enabled for the rootfs.
 (Note that this can only be fully verified if using custom Secure Boot keys, otherwise a different OS signed with the